Mary Pilon

-Mary Pilon (born 16 May 1986 in Eugene, Oregon) is an American journalist who primarily writes about sports and business.
-A regular contributor to the New Yorker and Bloomberg Businessweek, her books are The Monopolists (2015) and The Kevin Show (2018).
-The former is being developed into a feature film.
-She has also worked as a staff reporter covering sports for The New York Times and has also written for Vice, Esquire, NBC News, among other outlets.
+Mary Pilon (born 16 May 1986 in Eugene, Oregon) is an American journalist and filmmaker who primarily covers sports and business.
+A regular contributor to the New Yorker and Bloomberg Businessweek, her books are The Monopolists (2015), The Kevin Show (2018), Losers: Dispatches From the Other Side of the Scoreboard (2020, with Louisa Thomas), and The Longest Race, co-authored with Olympian Kara Goucher.
+She has also worked as a staff reporter covering sports for The New York Times and business at The Wall Street Journal and has also written and produced for Vice, Esquire, NBC News, among other outlets.

-At the Times, Pilon authored "Tomato Can Blues," a true-crime story of Charles Rowan; the story was the first-ever graphic novel for the paper and its first audiobook, narrated by actor Bobby Cannavale.
-Her 2016 investigative reporting on sexual harassment in the trucking industry helped fuel a class action lawsuit by women truckers.
-In reporting on the NFL's domestic violence policies for Bleacher Report/CNN the next year, Pilon found that the league seldom enforced its own policies.
-She has also reported on the circumstances surrounding runner Steve Prefontaine`s death for ESPN's Grantland and was among the first to report on Donald Trump's immigrant mother in June 2016.
+At the Times, Pilon authored a story that was the first-ever graphic novel for the paper and its first audiobook, "Tomato Can Blues," a true-crime story of Charles Rowan; it was narrated by actor Bobby Cannavale.

 She is an adjunct professor at NYU's Carter Institute of Journalism, where she teaches a graduate-level investigative reporting class.

 Early life and education

-Born and raised in Eugene, Oregon, Pilon attended the city's Winston Churchill High School.
+Born and raised in Eugene, Oregon, Pilon attended Winston Churchill High School.
 She first reported for her hometown newspaper, The Register-Guard, as a teenager.
-She then attended New York University, a member of the graduating class of 2008 with a degree in politics and journalism.
-Her senior thesis on the people and politics of methamphetamine trafficking won the school's Edwin Diamond Award.
+She then attended New York University, as a member of the graduating class of 2008 with a degree in politics and journalism.
+Pilon's senior thesis on the people and politics of methamphetamine trafficking won the school's Edwin Diamond Award.